jcorioland/jcorioland.github.io/_posts/2019-09-18-terraform-microsoft-azure-how-to-test-deployment.markdown

 terratest_log_parser -testlog test_output.log -outputdir test_output
 ```

-The command `dep ensure` is responsible for downloading the Go dependencies that your project needs (in that case, Terratest and Kubernetes SDK).
-The two environment variables are specific variables for the Azure Kubernetes Service deployment.
-The `go test` command is actually launching the tests defined into the `test` directory.
-Finally, the `terratest_log_parser` allows to generate an XML file with the test result in the JUnit format.
-This will help to integrate with Azure DevOps, but again, this will be used in the next part of the series.
+* The command `dep ensure` is responsible for downloading the Go dependencies that your project needs (in that case, Terratest and Kubernetes SDK).
+* The two environment variables are specific variables for the Azure Kubernetes Service deployment.
+* The `go test` command is actually launching the tests defined into the `test` directory.
+* Finally, the `terratest_log_parser` allows to generate an XML file with the test result in the JUnit format.
+This will help to integrate with Azure DevOps, but again, it will be discussed the next part of the series.

-All that you have to do is to wait for the test for being completed.
+All that you have to do is to wait for the test to be completed.
 Because the test will really deploy all the infrastructure defined in the dependencies and fixture it can take a while before it is completed.

 ## Conclusion

-In this blog post, I have explained how you can use the Terratest framework and the Go language to run integration / validation test of your Terraform deployment.
+In this blog post, I have explained how you can use the Terratest framework and the Go language to run integration / validation tests of your Terraform deployments.
 The next post of the series will discuss continuous integration (CI) and more specifically how you can use Docker and Azure Pipeline to run these test each time you update your infrastructure code, as you would do for any application code.

 Stay tuned!